Looking for ways to improve cost saving strategies in procurement? Find out how purchasing software can facilitate and enhance your procurement...

 8 Procurement KPIs you should be tracking

-Those are great goals.
-But how can you know for sure whether you’re actually accomplishing your procurement KPIs (key performance indicators)?
 It’s not enough to simply state your objectives.
 You need to be able to track results so you can measure your progress and determine which procurement areas can be improved even further.
+By tracking and reporting on procurement KPIs you’ll have the data you need to inform and optimize your procurement strategy.

 3. Cost avoidance